liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/04-creating-fragment-get-entries-screenlet.markdown

 Using a fragment for Entry List Screenlet lets you swap out part of `GuestbookActivity`'s contents without recreating the entire activity from scratch each time a guestbook is selected.
 Your app doesn't currently have any fragments, though.
-In this article, you'll create this fragment and then add it to `GuestbooksActivity`.
+In this article, you'll create a fragment and then add it to `GuestbooksActivity`.
 When you finish, you'll be ready to use Entry List Screenlet in this fragment.

 ## Creating the Fragment

 To create the fragment, right click the `com.liferay.docs.liferayguestbook` package and select *New* &rarr; *Fragment* &rarr; *Fragment (Blank)*.
-In the wizard, check only the box for *Create layout XML?*, name the fragment `EntriesFragment`, and then click *Finish*.
+In the wizard, check only the box to create the layout XML, name the fragment `EntriesFragment`, and then click *Finish*.
 The following screenshot illustrates
 this: